 Mal.
-But I have none: the king-becoming graces, As justice, verity, temperance, stableness, Bounty, perseverance, mercy, lowliness, Devotion, patience, courage, fortitude, I have no relish of them; but abound In the division of each several crime, Acting it many ways.
-Nay, had I power, I should Pour the sweet milk of concord into hell, Uproar the universal peace, confound All unity on earth.
+But I have none: the king-becoming graces, As Justice, Verity, Temp'rance, Stableness, Bounty, Perseverance, Mercy, Lowliness, Devotion, Patience, Courage, Fortitude, I have no relish of them; but abound In the division of each several crime, Acting it many ways.
+Nay, had I power, I should Pour the sweet milk of concord into Hell,

+Uproar the universal peace, confound All unity on earth.
+O Scotland, Scotland!
 Macd.
-O Scotland, Scotland!
 Mal.
 If such a one be fit to govern, speak: I am as I have spoken.
 Macd.
 Fit to govern!
 No, not to live. -- O nation miserable, With an untitled tyrant bloody-scepter'd, When shalt thou see thy wholesome days again, Since that the truest issue of thy throne By his own interdiction stands accurs'd, And does blaspheme his breed?
-Thy royal father Was a most sainted king: the queen, that bore thee, Oft'ner upon her knees than on her feet, Died every day she liv'd.
+Thy royal father Was a most sainted King: the Queen, that bore thee, Oft'ner upon her knees than on her feet, Died every day she liv'd.
 Fare thee well!